-PRINCIPAL PORTFOLIOS OTHER PUBLIC NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) INDEPENDENT DIRECTORS OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION IN AB FUND COMPLEX OVERSEEN BY DIRECTOR COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR Marshall C. Turner, Jr.,# Chairman of the Board 77 (2005) Private Investor since prior to 2014.
+NAME, ADDRESS, AGE AND (YEAR FIRST ELECTED) INDEPENDENT DIRECTORS PRINCIPAL OCCUPATION(S) DURING PAST FIVE YEARS AND OTHER INFORMATION PORTFOLIOS IN AB FUND COMPLEX OVERSEEN BY DIRECTOR OTHER PUBLIC COMPANY DIRECTORSHIPS CURRENTLY HELD BY DIRECTOR Marshall C. Turner, Jr.,# Chairman of the Board 78 (2005) Private Investor since prior to 2015.
 Former Chairman and CEO of Dupont Photomasks, Inc. (components of semiconductor manufacturing).
-Formerly, he was a director of SunEdison, Inc. (solar materials and power plants) from 2007 until July 2014.
-He has extensive operating leadership and venture capital investing experience, including five interim or full-time CEO roles, and prior service as general partner of institutional venture capital partnerships.
+He has extensive operating leadership, and venture capital investing experience, including five interim or full-time CEO roles, and prior service as general partner of institutional venture capital partnerships.
 He also has extensive nonprofit board leadership experience, and currently serves on the boards of two education and science-related non-profit organizations.
-He has served as a director of one AB Fund since 1992, and director or trustee of multiple AB Funds since 2005.
+He has served as a director of one AB Fund since 1992, and director or trustee of all AB Funds since 2005.
 He has been Chairman of the AB Funds since January 2014, and the Chairman of the Independent Directors Committees of such AB Funds since February 2014.
-95 Xilinx, Inc. (programmable logic semi-conductors) since 2007 Michael J. Downey,# 75 (2005) Private Investor since prior to 2014.
-Formerly, Chairman of The Asia Pacific Fund, Inc. (registered investment company) since prior to 2014 95 None until January 2019; managing partner of Lexington Capital, LLC (investment advisory firm) from December 1997 until December 2003.
-He served as a Director of Prospect Acquisition Corp. (financial services) from 2007 until 2009.
-From 1987 until 1993, Chairman and CEO of Prudential Mutual Fund Management, director of the Prudential mutual funds and member of the Executive Committee of Prudential Securities Inc. He has served as a director or trustee of the AB Funds since 2005 and is a director and chairman of one other registered investment company.
+91 Xilinx, Inc. (programmable logic semi-conductors) since 2007 Jorge A. Bermudez,# 68 (2020) Private Investor since prior to 2015.
+Former Chief Risk Officer of Citigroup, Inc., a global financial services company, from November 2007 to March 2008, Chief Executive Officer of Citigroup's Commercial Business Group in North 91 Moody's Corporation since April 2011